-(a) Based on average shares outstanding.
+(b) Based on average shares outstanding.

-(b) The amounts reported for a share outstanding may not accord with the change in aggregate gains and losses in securities for the fiscal period due to the timing of capital share transactions in relation to the fluctuating market values of the Fund's underlying securities.
+(c) The amounts reported for a share outstanding may not accord with the change in aggregate gains and losses in securities for the fiscal period due to the timing of capital share transactions in relation to the fluctuating market values of the Fund's underlying securities.

-(c) Distributions for annual periods determined in accordance with U.S. federal income tax regulations.
+(d) Distributions for annual periods determined in accordance with U.S. federal income tax regulations.

-(d) Portfolio turnover rate excludes in-kind transactions.
+(e) Portfolio turnover rate excludes in-kind transactions.